jundalisay/superb/content/en/research/machiavelli/prince/chapter-26.md

-+++
+---
+title: "A Call To Liberate Italy From The Invaders"
+heading: "Chapter 26"
+author: "Niccolo Machiavelli"
-title= "A Call To Liberate Italy From The Invaders" heading= "Chapters 26" date= 2021-09-20 author= "Niccolo Machiavelli" description= "The choice of staff is very important to a prince, and they are good or not according to the discrimination of the prince" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-25" linkbtext= "Chapter 25" linkf= "/research/machiavelli/prince/" linkftext= "Index" icon = "/icons/mach.jpg"
+description: "The choice of staff is very important to a prince, and they are good or not according to the discrimination of the prince"
-+++
+date: 2021-08-18
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 Is the present times right for a new prince?